avlonger/borderless/README.md

 n = 10	answer = 9.6976409600
 ```

-To find average length of maximal border for all words
+To find the average length of the maximal border for all words
 of length from 2 to 10 over the alphabet of size 5 use command

 ```